Altcoins Explained: 4-Sentence Descriptions of 30 Most Popular Coins

 12. Tron (TRX)

 Tron is the native token used on the Tron blockchain which is centered on building and deployment of smart contracts.
 Founded by Justin Sun who is the current CEO, Tron was initially launched on the Ethereum blockchain before migrating to its own blockchain in 2018.
-TRX is currently the 16th largest cryptocurrency by market capitalization.
+TRX is currently one of the best altcoins on the cryptocurrency market.
 There are 100 billion TRX with over 70 billion in circulation.